Paddy's Creek Access Only

 The electronic gates at Paddy's Creek access open automatically when a vehicle exiting the park slowly approaches the gate.
 Campers may enter the parking areas after hours with the electronic code printed on the reservation confirmation or receipt.

-Firewood can be purchased at the park from the park office or a campground host for $7 a bundle.
+Firewood bundles can be purchased at the park from the visitor center or a campground host.
+Contact the park for current prices.
 Fires are permitted only in designated areas and must be tended at all times.
 Gathering firewood is prohibited.

 Please don't transport firewood into our state parks because you could unknowingly spread dangerous insects and diseases and harm the forest.
 Purchase firewood locally or buy heat-treated firewood.
 For more information on how to have a risk-free campfire experience, please visit the Don't Move Firewood website.

 All North Carolina state park campgrounds are designated for recreation only.
 A single campsite can be reserved for a maximum of 14 consecutive nights within any 30-day period.
 Upon reaching that limit, a camper must vacate the park for 16 nights before returning.

 Reservations can be made up to 6 months in advance.